-INTENSIVE FAMILY SUPPORT PROGRAM
+INTENSIVE FAMILY SUPPORT PROGRAM (IFSP)

 MULTISYSTEMIC THERAPY (MST)

-Multisystemic Therapy (MST) is an evidenced-based program that targets serious juvenile offenders.
-The program works specifically with Franklin County Children Services (FCCS), Franklin County Juvenile Court and the Franklin County ADAMH Board.
+Multisystemic Therapy (MST) is an evidence-based program that targets serious juvenile offenders.
+The program works specifically with Franklin County Children Services (FCCS), Franklin County Juvenile Court, and the Franklin County ADAMH Board.
 The MST program is designed to address a youth's mental health, behavioral, and/or substance abuse issues.
 Treatment interventions work to strengthen the relationship between youth and parent while decreasing delinquent and defiant behavior.
 MST provides intensive (2-4 hours/week), in-home and in-community services, including 24-hour crisis intervention, to youth and families struggling with the challenges of legal behaviors, substance abuse, oppositional behaviors, and severe family conflict.

 FUNCTIONAL FAMILY THERAPY (FFT)

 Functional Family Therapy (FFT) is an evidenced-based program effective with youth struggling with behavioral or emotional problems.
-This program works specifically with Franklin County Children Services (FCCS), Franklin County Juvenile Court and the Franklin County ADAMH Board.
-FFT is a short-term, intensive, high quality intervention program with an average of 12 to 14 sessions over three to five months.
-FFT works primarily with 11 to 18 year old youth, and their families, who have been referred due to behavioral or emotional problems by the juvenile justice system, mental health, school, or child welfare systems.
+This program works specifically with Franklin County Children Services (FCCS), Franklin County Juvenile Court, and the Franklin County ADAMH Board.
+FFT is a short-term, intensive, high-quality intervention program with an average of 12 to 14 sessions over three to five months.
+FFT works primarily with 11 to 18-year-old youth, and their families, who have been referred due to behavioral or emotional problems by the juvenile justice system, mental health, school, or child welfare systems.
 Services can be conducted in both clinic and home settings, and can also be provided within schools, child welfare facilities, probation and parole offices, aftercare systems, and mental health facilities.

 SOMALI OUTREACH PROGRAM